-Korea has a bifurcated system, under which infringement is adjudicated by the district court while validity is adjudicated by the KIPO IP Tribunal.
-Although an infringement court has no power to invalidate a patent formally, it may refuse to enforce a patent if it finds that the patent is likely to be invalidated by the IP Tribunal as a result of an invalidation action.
+Korea has a bifurcated system, under which infringement is adjudicated by the district court while validity is adjudicated by the KIPO IPTAB at first instance.
+Although an infringement court has no power to invalidate a patent formally, it may refuse to enforce a patent if it finds that the patent will likely be invalidated by the IPTAB.

 What are the typical remedies granted to a successful plaintiff?

 In a civil action, the typical remedies are injunctive relief (preliminary or permanent) and monetary damages.

 How are damages awards calculated?
 Are punitive damages available?